AvianFlu/gpgstore/ReadMe.md

-**Please Note** that you may need to enter the password for your secret key in order to use it for decryption.
+**Please Note** that you will need to enter the password for your secret key in order to use it for decryption.

 ## Todo